-group.
-Work activities of participants under the age of 18 are restricted, and a signed and notarized Minor Waiver form is required from each parent/guardian.
-Minors below the age of 14 are not allowed on or near worksites in most international locations.

-The type of work that minors can do on international worksites is limited to lighter tasks that do not include heavy lifting, roofing, climbing on scaffolding or using power tools.
+For U.S. construction sites, minors ages 16 to 17 may participate in a Global Village work trip without the accompaniment of a parent or guardian, as long as the minor waiver has been signed and notarized in advance by each parent or legal guardian.
+Minors younger than 16 are not allowed on or near work sites within the United States.
+The type of work that minors can do on both international and U.S.-based worksites is limited to lighter tasks that do not include heavy lifting, roofing, climbing on scaffolding or using power tools.
 The team leader, in consultation with the host coordinator, can answer your questions regarding who is eligible to participate in a specific trip, and can also provide a list of appropriate tasks for minors.
 Minors are not allowed to participate in GV trips planned to disaster recovery areas.